The Complete Guide to Accessibility and Digital Security

 By Kelly Short, Master’s in Deaf Education | Updated November 2023

-The digital world is far from 100% accessible, even with tools such as screen readers and keyboard-only navigation.
-In 2023, many people cannot access basic governmental services to file for taxes, register to vote, and get important records.
+The digital world is far from 100% accessible, even after the 2018 Department of Justice ruling that required websites to meet ADA requirements with guidelines on how to become ADA compliant following in 2022.1 Yet, in 2024, many people still cannot access basic governmental services to file for taxes, register to vote, and get important records.
 Someone who has to give up privacy or rely on another person’s help is at higher risk of exploitation and theft.

 Digital security issues are poised to affect even more people as the ranks of seniors 65 and older swell.
 Many seniors have a disability like some of their younger counterparts do.
-Digital security is an issue for everyone, but this guide focuses on protecting yourself from cybercrime and identity theft if you are hard of hearing, have vision loss, or experience trouble getting around.
+And those disabilities such as hearing or vision loss, create new digital security and identity theft risks.
+So, our digital security experts partnered up with our accessibility team to create a complete guide to keeping yourself safe online if you live with a disability.

 Identity Theft, Cybercrime, and People with Disabilities